ellenhp/airmail/README.md

 ### Features

-Airmail's killer feature is sub-100MB memory consumption for a serving instance for the full planet.
-The search index is memory mapped, so performance suffers on resource-constrained systems, Airmail is able to serve requests under extraordinary memory pressure.
+Airmail's killer feature is sub-100MB memory consumption for a serving instance.
+The search index is memory mapped, so while performance suffers on resource-constrained systems, Airmail is able to serve requests under extraordinary memory pressure.
 Once Airmail is ready for production use, hosting a planet-scale web maps service for a small userbase on a low-end VPS will finally be possible.

 ### Roadmap